Bahamas Tourism - Best of Bahamas

 - Summer: Summers aren’t too harsh and neither are they too mild.
 The weather is simply perfect for tourism.
 Summer is undoubtedly the best time to visit the Bahamas.
 The sunny beaches and the warm sands are the most welcoming during this time.
 The Monthis of July and November are absolutely perfect but throughout May to November, the weather is quite pleasant

 - Winter: Winters can get surprisingly cold in the Bahamas.
 The season isn’t recommended for visits.
 Although, the tourists don’t flock to the islands during winter so if you are looking for a quiet time at the beach, it might be a good option.
 But the cold weather is likely to disappoint you on your beach holiday.

 How to reach and How to get around:

 Lynden Pindling International Airport is the biggest airport in the Bahamas.
 You are bound to get flights from all major airports to this one quite easily.
-Airfares are more in summer especially July and November.
-There are a few smaller airports if you plan in taking a hopping flight.
+Airfares are higher in summer especially July and November.
+There are a few smaller airports if you plan on taking a hopping flight.

 How to get around the Bahamas